monmima/node-and-sql-aide-memoire-by-monmima/README.md

 ## Node.js

 This project was influenced by Brad Traversy's tutorial on MySQL and Node.js.
-It's called [Using MySQL With Node.js](https://www.youtube.com/watch?v=EN6Dx22cPRI).
+He named his tutorial [Using MySQL With Node.js](https://www.youtube.com/watch?v=EN6Dx22cPRI).

 Also, [Mosh Hamedani's Node.js tutorial on YouTube](https://www.youtube.com/watch?v=TlB_eWDSMt4) made it possible for me to create the .ejs-1 page, which documents Node.js.